-Beech Hill Country House lies 2 miles from Derry -Londonderry in a tranquil wooded setting.
+Beech Hill Country House lies 2 miles from Derry~Londonderry in a tranquil wooded setting.

 The hotel's history goes back over four centuries to the Plantation of Ulster.
 A wealthy family from England bought the land and built Skipton Hall which was subsequently razed to the ground in 1641.
 Its successor was also burnt to the ground during the Siege of Derry in 1689.
 The present house was built by one of the family's descendants and given the name Beech Hill due to the many beech trees around it.

-The house has connections with the United States Navy who established its first base on this side of the Atlantic, on the banks of the River Foyle in Londonderry in 1942.
+The house has connections with the United States Navy which established its first base on this side of the Atlantic, on the banks of the River Foyle in Londonderry in 1942.
 The sailors were soon joined by the United States Marines who were ordered in to provide security for America’s new military in the North of Ireland.
 One fear was that the naval base could be attached by German commandoes landed by submarine or by subversives from neutral Ireland, south of the nearby border.
 Around 750 Marines found themselves guarding the Navy base and various other vitally important installations in the area.
 They became known as ‘The Irish Marines’ and they were billeted in the grounds of the Beech Hill estate, the men living in Quonset huts, officers in the house itself.

 The house has been welcoming visitors since the early 1990s.

 Heritage Rooms are located in the main Georgian House.
 They are uniquely decorated and retain their original features.
 Each room has a cosy double or twin beds and the bathrooms offer either bath or shower.
-Due to the period of the house, there is no lift access to these rooms.
+Due to the age of the house, there is no lift access to these rooms.

 Superior Rooms are located in both the original house and the modern wing.
 These garden view rooms are ideal for the business traveller or for families.
 Accommodation includes king-sized bed (some include additional single bed), full bath including tub and shower.
 The superior rooms are accessible by elevator.